dwyl/PWA-Liveview/README.md

 </details>
 <br/>

-Then you can run the module in the browser:
+Then you can run the module in the browser.
+The `MapHook` implements this.

 ```js
 async function loadWasm() {